yz666-12/ImageFlow/README.md

 - Node.js 18 or higher (for frontend build)
 - WebP tools (`libwebp-tools`)
 - AVIF tools (`libavif-apps`)
+- Redis (optional, for metadata and tags storage)
 - Docker and Docker Compose (optional, for containerized deployment)

 ### Installation